alexahnbaum/Challenge_3_password_generator_adventure/README.md

 - Solution to using if/else statements correctly:  I went back to the recorded class sessions and re-watched the class that included conditional statements.
 I also looked at the instruction and student lessons in the week 3 modules (lessons 9 and 10) to review what was done in class.
 After some trial and error, I felt I had a better understanding of how to use conditional statements.
 However, because I needed to use math formulas, in my conditional statements, I looked at online articles regarding this.
 This leads me into my next solution.

-- Solution to using math formulas to produce random values: In the README file of the week 3 mini-project, there was an included link to a mdn web doc about different ways to use math.
+- Solution to using math formulas to produce random values: In the README file of the week 3 mini-project, there was an included link to a MDN Web Doc about different ways to use math.
 I found information on using math.random to randomize content in variables.
 I also needed to read online articles about using math.random to get a better understanding of how to use this feature in Javascript.
-After spending some time on this, I spent then set out to try using it in my Javascript starter code.
+After spending some time on this, I then set out to try using it in my Javascript starter code.
 After some trial and error, I was able to use math.random in a math formula successfully.

 - Solution of how to get and use return values: I knew that I needed to get and use the user information that was being recorded from all of the window prompts, but I did not know how to do this.
 After some research, I found out how to use a return in Javascript correctly.
 This was the last line of code I wrote in the generatePassword function.
 Once I did this, I felt I had solved the main issue with the starter Javascript code.